michael-a-davis/tiny-island/README.md

 ## Release Notes

+### Alpha 1.0.2
+Re-upped tree max and minor CSS edits to make the control buttons appear in a cross.

 ### Alpha 1.0.1
 Fixed the perimeter bug so that users can walk closer to the shores.
 May add the ability to walk on the actual perimeter of the island.